scoopex/trocla/README.md

 * Moneta - the default store using [moneta](https://rubygems.org/gems/moneta) to delegate storing the values
 * Memory - simple inmemory backend.
 Mainly used for testing.
+* Dummy - simple backend which accepts but ignores store operations and returns dummy values for any fetch operation.
+Only useful for testing purposes.

 The backend is chosen based on the `store` configuration option.
 If it is a symbol, we expect it to be a store that we ship with trocla.
 Otherwise, we assume it to be a fully qualified ruby class name, that inherits from Trocla::Store.
 If trocla should load an additional library to be able to find your custom store class, you can set `store_require` to whatever should be passed to a ruby require statement.